pmatulis/maas-one/README.md

 ## Configure Juju

-Define a MAAS cloud, add it to Juju, and add a cloud credential:
+Define a MAAS cloud, add it to Juju, and add a cloud credential.

 Run a script on the KVM host: